selmirM/github-search/README.md

 # GithubSearch
+A simple web application written in Angular using GitHub API: https://api.github.com/search/ to search for GitHub profiles and topics.
+Application development still in progress, currently only availiable functionality to search for users on github.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

 ## Development server
+After clone run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.